NEWS: PwC hands over CDKN leadership to Africa-based SouthSouthNorth

 New leadership from South Africa

-Dr Shehnaaz Moosa, the incoming CDKN Chief Executive, has said: “I’m amazed at what we’ve collectively achieved as a team in the past eight years and I’m delighted to be leading the coming years of tailored knowledge support to governments and other champions for climate action in developing countries.”
+Dr Shehnaaz Moosa, the incoming CDKN Director, has said: “I’m amazed at what we’ve collectively achieved as a team in the past eight years and I’m delighted to be leading the coming years of tailored knowledge support to governments and other champions for climate action in developing countries.”

 SSN and the ongoing CDKN partnership will be building on a strong legacy.
 CDKN already has a significant legacy through the impacts of these and other projects and the shift in policy capability around climate change notably in the 13 deep engagement countries of the programme.
 By having insisted on a learning centred approach, CDKN leaves a large quantity of learning material on climate and development on its website (see for example our resources page – search ‘learning from CDKN’s experience’).